Washington Square Moon Tree

 [brochure for Philadelphia tree planting] [brochure for Philadelphia tree planting]

 Newspaper clippings of the original planting.
-The first image shows Stuart Roosa and Woodsie the Owl at the Moon Tree planting on May 6, 1975.
+The first image shows Stuart Roosa and Woodsy Owl at the Moon Tree planting on May 6, 1975.
 The caption under the second image reads, "Cub Scout David Burnett, 8, of West Chester, studies the plaque marking the site of the first "moon tree" (background) planted during the national Bicentennial.
 In ceremonies yesterday at Washington Square, astronaut Stuart Roosa, who carried the seed for this and other trees on a trip to the moon, assisted in planting the tree to mark the contributions forests have made to our way of life.
 During the Bicentennial year, each state will have its own "moon tree" planted in similar ceremonies."

 (Reprinted by permission from The Philadelphia Daily News, May 7, 1975)